5 Reasons an Insurance Company Could Cancel Your Policy and What to Do

 - Criminal Record, false declarations, or “moral hazard”

-- Change in situation (also known as a material change in risk)
+- Change in a situation (also known as a material change in risk)

 What Can I Do When I Have Too Many Insurance Claims?